g2a-world/Azure-Data-Factory-Cookbook-Second-Edition-1/README.md

 11. [Working with Azure Data Explorer](https://github.com/PacktPublishing/Azure-Data-Factory-Cookbook-Second-Edition/tree/main/Chapter11)
 12. [The Best Practices of Working with ADF](https://github.com/PacktPublishing/Azure-Data-Factory-Cookbook-Second-Edition/tree/main/Chapter12)

 ### Chapter 01, Getting Started with ADF
 .

 #### Key Insights:
--	**Dynamic Nature of ML** : The chapter highlights how the field of machine learning has evolved significantly in recent years, with the emergence of more powerful modeling techniques, complex technology stacks, and new frameworks.
-This evolution underscores the importance of staying up-to-date with the latest trends and tools in ML engineering.

 ### Chapter 02, Orchestration and Control Flow